MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-rdsh-performance-counters.md

 We've also added a couple of keys you might find helpful under the same registry key:

 `LagCounterImageNameFirst`—set this key to `DWORD 1` (default value 0 or key doesn't exist).
-This key changes the counter names to "Image Name \<SessionID:ProcessId\>."
-For example, "explorer <1:7964>."
+This key changes the counter names to "Image Name \<SessionID:ProcessId\>" for example, "explorer <1:7964>".
 This change is useful if you want to sort by image name.

 `LagCounterShowUnknown`—set this key to `DWORD 1` (default value 0 or key doesn't exist).
 This key shows any processes that are running as services or SYSTEM.
 Some processes show up with their session set as "?".